 Campus CERT (Community Emergency Response Team)

-- The Crisis Intervention Management Team (CIMT) is comprised of approximately 20 volunteer members from the Clark College faculty and staff community.
-Each person has received initial training from a mental health consultant on psychological first aid.
+Psychological First Aid (PFA) is comprised of approximately 20 volunteer members from the Clark College employees community.
+Each person has received training from a mental health consultant on psychological first aid as well as a number of them being licensed counselors in the State of Washington.
 Their skills would be useful in circumstances where there is a need for support from compassionate and caring mental health volunteers in the immediate aftermath of a disaster.
 Establishing human connections and providing practical short-term help to survivors can make a big difference in people's lives.

 Collaboration and cooperation